 - Meriden Children First is a community-centered not-for-profit organization that redirects human and financial resources to bettering the social, educational and health outcomes of Meriden children age birth to eight.

-- The Greater Meriden Chamber of Commerce is an independent, private non-profit membership organization.
-Volunteers from over 500 member businesses work to improve the economic and civic vitality of the Meriden community.
+- The Midstate Chamber of Commerce, based in Meriden, CT, is an independent, private non-profit membership organization which promotes and serves its member businesses in Berlin, Cheshire, Meriden, Southington, Wallingford and throughout central Connecticut.
+Volunteers from over 550 member businesses work to improve the economic and civic vitality of the greater Meriden area.

 - Meriden Jaycees (Junior Chamber of Commerce) is a volunteer organization for men and women ages 21 through 40 to learn leadership skills through community service.